keegk/General_Nanopore_Analysis/README.md

 # General_Nanopore_Analysis

-Outlined below are the steps and scripts in the Nanopore shotgun metagenomic pipeline ("The Nanopore pipelin"):
+Outlined below are the steps and scripts in the Nanopore shotgun metagenomic pipeline ("The Nanopore pipeline"):

 1) Basecalling.
 See individual results chapter repositories for the different basecalling modular scripts used for each.
 The outputs of basecalling scripts convert raw FAST5/POD5 Nanopore files into FASTQ files.